yomorun/react-cursor-chat/README.md

 ## 🧬 Introduction

-A react component helps bring Figma's Cursor Chat to your web applications in less than 3 minutes, making real-time collaboration anywhere.
+A react component helps bring Figma's Cursor Chat to your web applications in less than 3 minutes, making real-time collaboration anywhere. based on [Presencejs](https://presence.yomo.run).

 -   Press `/` to bring up the input box
 -   Press `ESC` to close the input box